vispz/psvishnu91.github.io/_posts/ml_notes/2023-01-04-backprop-basics.md

 Batch norm is finicky and can lead to a number of bugs.
 It’s hard to get rid off as it works well both from the optimisation and the regularisation perspective.
 People have developed other normalisation techniques such as **layer, group, and instance normalisation**.

+> We don't get a complete free pass.
+If the scales of the weight matrices change, even with batch norm, we will have to tune the learning rates.

 ### Diagnostics